 13. If you need a garden watering can, turn an old laundry detergent container into a reusable item.

 This is easily done by drilling several holes in the cap of the container.
 The more holes, the more flow, so remember this as you drill.
 If you like to collect rainwater for your plants, you can even repurpose the container to collect rainwater.

 There are a lot of reusable items when it comes to gardening.
 Check out some clever gardening hacks that can save you money.

 14. Natural wine corks soaked in rubbing alcohol make handy reusable materials for fire starters.

 Here’s another reuse example for natural wine corks — fire starter.
-Fill a mason jar with wine corks and 90% rubbing alcohol, and let the corks soak for at least a week before using.
+Add wine corks to a mason jar along with 90% rubbing alcohol.
+Let the corks soak for at least a week before using.

-If you’re in need of fire starters ASAP, the alcohol-soaked corks should work after soaking for two days.
+For a quick fire starter, the alcohol-soaked corks should work after soaking for two days.
 Just make sure the corks you burn are made from all-natural cork.
 Synthetic corks won’t burn as easily.